euro-ix/IXP-Watch/README.md

   - `/var/ixpwatch/samples`
   - `/var/ixpwatch/watch`
   - `/var/ixpwatch/www`
-- (For html reports, decide optput directory.
+- (For html reports, decide output directory.
 Default is /var/ixpwatch/www)
 - The included html_example uses server side includes, but this could be changed to rsync the files somewhere etc.
 - Set permissions / owner so that ixpwatch can write files: `chown -R ixpwatch /var/ixpwatch`